faisalahmed11/responsive-navbar-1/README.md

 - Twitter - [@FaisalAhmed_01](https://www.twitter.com/FaisalAhmed_01)

 ## Acknowledgments
-This project is one my practising projects.
+This project is among one of upcomming projects.